 I’ve chosen this blue because it also has a lovely transparent quality to it, which will make it handy in the later stages of the painting for the clear final blue glazes.

 However, once I’d painted in my muted green/blue mix onto the dark areas, it looked too green, so I introduce a red to balance this out.

 I’m using a Permanent Alizarin Crimson.
-Again, this pigment has got a great transparent quality so will also work well in the later glazes.
+Again, this pigment has a great transparent quality, so it will also work well in the later glazes.